ClinicalAIML/Evidence-Grounded-LLMs-for-ILD-Diagnosis/README.md

 * NGTDM busyness and coarseness
 * directional wavelet texture

 For this task, all patients are already diagnosed with ILD.
-Therefore, healthy-reference deviation is not interpreted as simple disease abnormality.
-Instead, each feature is scaled against the healthy reference distribution, and patient-level directional signals are assigned using an internal overall ILD median threshold.
+Therefore, healthy-reference deviation is not interpreted as simple disease abnormality and patient-level directional signals are assigned using an internal overall ILD median threshold.

 ---